 - Freshly ground black pepper

-Grilling Technique Step-by-Step
+Griddle Technique Step-by-Step

-- Place and don't touch: put the bonito on the grill and don't move it.
+- Place and don't touch: put the bonito on the griddle and don't move it.
 It needs time to create that golden crust that seals in the juices.
 If you move it too soon, it will break and stick.

 - Rest: remove and let rest for 1 minute on a cutting board.
-The juices redistribute, and residual heat finishes the cooking gently.
+The juices redistribute and residual heat finishes the cooking gently.

-Accompaniments that Pair with Grilled Bonito
+Side Dishes that Pair with Grilled Bonito

-Vegetable Accompaniments
+Vegetable Sides

-- Confit tomatoes: cherry tomatoes cut in half, slowly baked with oil and thyme until concentrated.
+- Confit Tomatoes: cherry tomatoes cut in half, slowly baked with oil and thyme until concentrated.

-- Caramelized onion: the sweetness of the onion creates a delicious contrast with the umami of the bonito.
+- Caramelized Onion: the sweetness of the onion creates a delicious contrast with the umami of the bonito.

-- Lamb's lettuce salad: with an old-fashioned mustard vinaigrette.
+- Lamb's Lettuce Salad: with an old-fashioned mustard vinaigrette.
 The freshness and acidity cleanse the palate between bites.

 Quick Sauces

-- Soy and ginger vinaigrette: for an Asian touch that works surprisingly well.
+- Soy and Ginger Vinaigrette: for an Asian touch that works surprisingly well.

-For wine pairing, a full-bodied white (Godello or barrel-aged Chardonnay) or even a young, fresh red (Mencía) work very well with northern bonito.
+For a wine pairing, a full-bodied white (Godello or barrel-aged Chardonnay) or even a young, fresh red (Mencía) work very well with northern bonito.

 Northern Bonito: Why It's Different from Southern Bonito